HIPAA Compliance Essentials for 2026

 - Incident response training for security staff.

-- Training records and attendance written records.
+- Training records and attendance documentation.

 Step 5: Monitor and Audit